tobinvanpelt/dotfiles/bundle/semicolon/Readme.md

 The project scope is defined as the current directory and all sub directories.

 Todos and Future Functionality
 ------------------------------

 - change name of breakpoint buffer
-- when leaving ConqueShell - the cursor line does not get highlighted
 - highlight breakpoints in file
 - travel to breakpoint when navigating up down in breakppoint window
 - possibly split breakpoint windows for preview purposes